 Above: mortar on wet sand.
 The mortar is curved over the edge of the mould.
-Below: apply a total of 4 layers of mortar for 3 days.
-Cover the chicken mesh only after the first layer of mortar.
+Below: apply a total of 4 layers of mortar during day 2, 3 and 4.

-Above: cover the flap of chicken mesh only after the first layer of mortar is applied.
 Below and right: use a mixture of water and pure cement and apply this with a brush on the 3rd and 4th layer of mortar.
-This makes the wall water tight.
+This makes the wall water tight!

 The construction of the roof.
 Above: the dome shaped roof is at least 20 centimetres high in the middle.
-Below: use a tub to shape the manhole of \pm D 40 cm.
+Below: use a tub to shape the manhole of D $\pm$ 40 cm.